mossberg/awd/vim_reference.md

 - `hlsearch`: highlight search terms
 - `ignorecase`: ignore letter case when searching

-An sample `.vimrc` could look like this:
+A sample `.vimrc` could look like this:

 ```
 syntax enable